 For dogs that have joint issues, swimming in a pool or a lake can be a good exercise option.
 For those canines that can’t exercise, they may still enjoy a ride in the car so that they can see the familiar sites and hear the familiar sounds in their neighborhood.

 They need mental stimulation, as well.
 Provide interactive games and puzzles for your dog to keep them busy.

 You can create a puzzle by hiding treats in an empty cupcake tin and covering each cup with a tennis ball.
 Or you can purchase toys like wobble balls or Kongs to keep them busy.

 As dogs get older, they can also suffer from the same types of joint and bone problems, just like us.
 Some can get arthritis, and others start to lose their sight.
 Your fido may also lose the ability to hold his bladder.

 While the effects of aging are inevitable, they don’t have to negatively impact your senior dog if you take the right steps to accommodate their needs.

-Putting ramps on stairs or steps to help them get onto your bed are options for dogs with mobility issues.
+Putting ramps on stairs or steps to help them get onto your bed, or into a car, are options for dogs with mobility issues.
 If your dog can’t use the stairs anymore, move their bed, toys, food, and water bowls somewhere where they can easily access them.

 If you’ve ever watched a dog scramble around a corner on a hardwood or tile floor, then you can imagine how difficult it can be to get around for a dog that has arthritis.
 Put rugs or mats down where they walk the most to help them navigate the house without slipping.